Jack1320/Jacks-copy-of-maths-by-computer-project/README.md

-So far:
-Section A is complete
+Section A is complete.
+Working on task B2
-Task B2 was selected for section B